KHARLOVKA & LITZA RIVERS - KOLA PENINSULA

 The Russian guides are, alongside the quality of the Salmon fishing considered one of the greatest assets within the ASR.
 Hugely knowledgeable and experienced (most have well over a decade of experience on the rivers), capable of speaking conversational English, and with an uncanny ability to take you to parts of the river that are technically unreachable they will ensure every opportunity is exploited.
 You will not find a more professional or dedicated team anywhere.

-Although much loved the old Russian MI2 helicopters have been replaced with the sleek Ferrari-like Eurocopter.
-Modern, fuel efficient, reliable, quiet, fast, twice as manouevarable and operable in much more adverse conditions they are a superb upgrade with the benefits being appreciated by all over the course of the 2012 season.
-Each day pairs will deploy with their guide to the start of their beat and collected wherever they end up at the end of the day.
-This is not just an advantage to those with creaky joints but it also confers great advantages in being able to open up added flexibility in the schedule and greater options for exploration.
+Although much loved, the old Russian MI2 helicopters have been replaced with the sleek Ferrari-like Eurocopter.
+Modern, fuel efficient, reliable, quiet, fast, twice as manouevarable and operable in much more adverse conditions they are a superb upgrade, not just by way of an advantage to those with creaky joints but it also allows for added flexibility in the schedule and greater options for exploration.
 On the river, access is by a network of reindeer trails with dinghies strategically positioned at safe crossing points where required.

 How to Get There

 Guests should fly from their home country to Helsinki, arriving the Friday prior to your fishing week.
 From Helsinki there is a central charter flight that transports almost all the anglers fishing the Kola Peninsula to Murmansk and back.
 Most anglers choose to overnight at the airport Hilton on the way out a short covered walk from the main airport terminal.
 On the return leg, on arrival in Helsinki at approx 1pm it should be possible to fly directly back to most destinations in Europe without need for an overnight stop.

 On arrival in Murmansk helicopter transport is included as part of your fishing package to and from the camp.